 - Educational policy/project

 - Human rights

 - Social policy/disabled persons

 - Volunteers are welcome.

 House# 279, Road# 1, Baitul Aman Housing Society, Adabor, Dhaka-1207, Bangladesh

 Society for the Welfare of Autistic Children (SWAC) was formed by a group of dedicated parents of children with autism in 2000 with the aim of educating, training and rehabilitating children, adolescents and adults with autism to develop and perform to their fullest potential, making them independent and active members of the society, enabling them to integrate and contribute to the mainstream of national development and establishing their rights as citizens of this country.

-SWAC is a pioneer, non–profit, non–government, non-political and voluntary organization rendering services to individuals with autism and their families in order to improve the quality of their lives for over seventeen years.
+SWAC is a pioneer, non–profit, non–government, non-political and voluntary organization rendering services to individuals with autism and their families in order to improve the quality of their lives for over nineteen years.